In order to win in online marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 These aren’t the only social bookmarking or content community sites out there—not by a long shot—but they are good examples that can help you get brainstorming and possibly get started in this wing of content promotion.

-That being said, paid advertising can be used as a way to promote your content—especially if all you’re looking for is a short-term boost or to “seed” your new content with eyeballs.
+That being said, paid advertising can be used as a way to promote your create content — especially if all you’re looking for is a short-term boost or to “seed” your new content with eyeballs.
 If you choose to use paid advertising for your content promotion, I highly encourage you to hedge your bets with a number of other, more long-term investments in your brand visibility.

 You have a few main options when it comes to using paid advertising to support your content marketing strategy: